 Post-school education and training in the region are issues devolved to the Northern Ireland Assembly and its executive.
 Funding is provided via the Department of Employment and Learning which receives an allocation from the executive out of the UK Treasury grant.

-UCU Northern Ireland and the National Union of Students/Union of Students of Ireland have successfully lobbied for the retention of Educational Maintenance Allowances - the scheme has been revised but still retains payments which will benefit around 25,000 students in Northern Ireland In summary from the beginning of academic year 2013/2014, eligible 16-19 year old students in full-time education will qualify for:
+UCU Northern Ireland and the National Union of Students/Union of Students of Ireland successfully lobbied for the retention of Educational Maintenance Allowance - the scheme has been revised but still retains payments which will benefit around 25,000 students in Northern Ireland.
+In summary from the beginning of academic year 2013/2014, eligible 16-19 year old students in full-time education will qualify for: